 Anyone who has bought a home knows that the question of ownership is one of the early legal points to be decided.
 In whose name will the property be?
 On what basis will each party be able to lay claim to a share?

 And transferring equity is not just something for couples.
-We also advise parents on reassigning a share of their property to their children, or putting that share into a trust.
+We also advise parents to reassign a share of their property to their children or put that share into a trust.
 This can be a smart move, not least because it can lead to Inheritance tax and Capital Gains Tax savings.

 As you would expect, the formalities that effect a change of ownership of a property are many, and they can be complex.
 If the property is mortgaged, for example, you’ll need the lender’s approval.
 There is also the possibility of Stamp Duty being payable.
 And, of course, the legal documents must provide the certainty you’ll need for the future.

 So, what does this all mean for you?
 It means that you should go into an equity transfer with your eyes open.
 If you are the one giving away some of your interest in a property – however romantic, decent or generous a gesture that might be – it’s really important that you understand what is to be gained, and lost, by doing that.
 Likewise, if you are the person acquiring that equity, do you know about the practical and legal consequences?